OpenIPC/msposd/README.md

 reboot
 ```
 This will copy a known good config to the right place and reboot.
-Use `Exit Camera menu` stick command (one ore more tiimes) to exit all flightcontroller and VTX menu screens before.
+Use `Exit Camera menu` stick command (one or more times) to exit all flightcontroller and VTX menu screens before.

 ### MSPVTX

 msposd has **alpha** support for mspVTX to Betaflight. use the `--mspvtx` switch to activate this.
-This will configure betaflight with the supported channles by the vtx.
-Cou can switch channels from within Betaflight menu, Betaflight Configurator, Speedy Bee App, ELRS VTXAdmin.
+This will configure Betaflight vtx tables with the supported channles by the vtx.
+You can switch channels from within Betaflight menu, Betaflight Configurator, SpeedyBee App, ELRS VTXAdmin.

 ##  Options.
 Forwarding of MSP packets via UDP.